thegeofront/engine/README.md

 # Geon Engine
 A no-dependency 3D engine for delivering interactive 3d experiences on the web.
-Can be used for procedural generation, Scientific calculations, modelling, and as a game engine.
+Can be used for procedural generation, Scientific calculations, modelling, and as a lightweight game engine.

 ## Demo
 [online](http://josfeenstra.nl/project/geon/)